Review articles on this site earn small revenue from purchasing products through affiliate links.

 DSC06452-2

-They are constantly breaking new ground in outdoor gear from an other dimension, but now they're innovating with a backpack for long distance backpacking! ?
+They are always breaking new ground in outdoor gear from a whole new angle, and now they're bringing about a revolution in backpacks for long-distance backpacking!

-The Bora AR 50's hip belt uses RotoGlide (ROTATE + GLIDE) technology, which not only rotates to the left and right tilt of your body, but also moves up and down depending on how your spine is extended.
-For example, whether you bend over to tie your shoelaces or try to climb a slope using your whole body, the back panel firmly follows the extension and contraction of your spine to maintain a comfortable fit.
-Yes, I don't really understand how comfortable it is just listening!
-Since it's about Arc'teryx, I'm sure there are many things to consider, but it's important to check it out in the sense that it's hard to imagine.
+The Bora AR 50's hip belt not only rotates with the left and right tilt of the body, but also moves up and down depending on the degree of extension of the spine, using RotoGlide (ROTATE + GLIDE) technology.
+For example, when you bend down to tie your shoelaces or try to climb a slope using your whole body, the back panel follows the extension and contraction of the spine to maintain a good fit and comfort.
+Yep, just hearing about it is impossible to understand how comfortable it is!
+Since it's Arc'teryx, I'm sure they've put a lot of thought into it, but it's definitely worth checking out, even though it's hard to imagine

 DSC06440-2